spxbhuhb/zakadabar-stack/core/doc/misc/LegalNotices.md

 * IP address of the computer that connects to zakadabar.io,
 * which pages were visited on the site by the given IP address.

+`zakadabar.io` stores the following information on your computer (in the local storage of the web browser):

+- the theme you've selected

 ## License

 Copyright (c) 2020-2021 Simplexion Kft, Hungary and contributors